SquareD-Soft/New-And-Tasty-Savegame-Manager/README.md

 1. Select a backup from the list in the GUI.
 2. Click **"Load Backup"**.
 3. Confirm the action in the popup window.
 4. The savegame will be replaced with the selected backup.

+### Hotkeys
+By default, the following hotkeys are available:
+- **F9**: Create a new backup.
+  *(You can change this in the settings GUI.)*

 ### Settings
 - Access the settings via the **"Settings"** button in the main GUI.